luraess/julia-parallel-course-EGU21/README.md

 ⤴️ [_back to course material_](#short-course-material)

 ### GPU SIA implementation
 So now we have a cool iterative and implicit SIA solver in less than 100 lines of code 🎉.
 Good enough for low resolution calculations.
-What if we need more to capture local and nonlinear physics ?
+What if we need higher resolution and faster time to solution ?
 Parallel and GPU computing makes it possible.
 Let's start from the [`iceflow.jl`](scripts/iceflow.jl) code and port it to GPU (with some intermediate steps).

+The main idea of GPU parallelisation is to calculate each grid point concurently by a different GPU thread (instaed of the more serial CPU execution) as depicted hereafter:

-🚧 WIP - add CPU vs GPU comparison figure (and comment).
+🚧 WIP - add CPU vs GPU comparison figure.

 1. Extract the flux `qHx, qHy` from the physics calculations in [`iceflow.jl`](scripts/iceflow.jl):
 ```julia